RylanSchaeffer/rylanschaeffer.github.io/collections/_kernel_papers/pignatelli_neuron_2019_engram_excitability.md

 - What role does excitability play in memory recall?
 Memory recall increases excitability of engram cells for ~1 hour
 - What effect does this transient enhancement of excitability have?
-Short-term excitability causes behavioral changes, including improved recall if primed
+Short-term excitability causes behavioral changes, including improved recall if primed on correct timescale (5min-1hr)

 ## Experiments